qpdf/qpdf/manual/cli.rst

    defers to the compression library's default behavior.
 See also :ref:`small-files`.

+.. qpdf:option:: --jpeg-quality=level

+   .. help: set jpeg quality level for jpeg

+      When rewriting images with --optimize-images, set a quality level from 0 (lowest) to 100 (highest) for writing new images.
+      Higher quality results in larger images, and lower quality results in smaller images.
+This option is only effective when combined with --optimize-images.

+   When rewriting images with :qpdf:ref:`--optimize-images`, set a quality level from 0 (lowest) to 100 (highest) for writing new images.
+Higher quality results in larger images, and lower quality results in smaller images.
+Be sure to check your output to see if the quality is acceptable.
+This option is only effective when combined with :qpdf:ref:`--optimize-images`.
+This option also causes files that are already compressed with JPEG compression to be uncompressed and recompressed, potentially introducing additional loss of image quality.
+See also :ref:`small-files`.

 .. qpdf:option:: --normalize-content=[y|n]

    .. help: fix newlines in content streams